tharanga-madurapperuma/appleStore/README.md

-# appleStore
+# appleShop
-This is a website for a apple store
+This is a website for a apple shop